TahaSerati/React_Todo_List_App/README.md

 - This is a simple web Todo list application built with React.js .
-- In products section it fetch data than a json-server api (its also in localhost , its in database.json).
+- In tasks section it fetch data than a json-server api (its also in localhost , its in database.json).
+- User can change or delete the tasks.
 - For service section it fetch data from external API.
-- It's using tailwindCss for styling.
+- It's using tailwind-css for styling.
-- Routing is provided with react-router-dom packege (see Route/router.jsx).
+- Routing is provided with react-router-dom packege.
 - Images :

 ![r1](src/assets/images/pic1.png)